nagios-plugins-rabbitmq/nagios-plugins-rabbitmq/README.md

 Branches
 --------
-- **devel** - Default and development branch which use ``Monitoring::plugin`` .
+- **master** - Default and development branch which use ``Monitoring::plugin`` .
 All pull request are merged on this branch and tested before any merging or backporting to other branches
 - **libperl-monitoring-plugin** - Stable branche which use the perl ``Monitoring::plugin``
 - **libperl-nagios-plugin** - Stable branche which  use the perl ``Nagios::plugin``